HOW AND WHERE TO BUY BIKES ONLINE

 Almost all of the better-known brands come from larger companies that use distributors regardless of whether they sell through online stores or local bike shops, and have distribution agreements that fix the price at which stores and shops can advertise their bikes.
 The largest bike brands including Giant, Trek, and Specialized also sell direct through their own online stores and have their bikes delivered to you through a local bike shop.

 Bikes also have amongst the thinnest profit margins of all cycling products sold.
-The result of all of this is that unless a model is a year or two old, online stores and local bike shops won’t discount them.
+The result of all of this is that unless a model is a year or two old or is overstocked due to order and supply chain imbalances, online stores and local bike shops won’t discount them.

 The result of this distribution approach by the better-known brands from larger companies is that most of the current year models on my list sell for the same price at an online store or local bike shop.
 Prior year models will be discounted but the amount of discount is typically decided by the individual store or shop rather than determined by the sales channel or bike brand.

-If not price then, the benefit of buying bikes online from my store list from over an LBS is usually better selection, stock, delivery, product support, and more time effective shopping.
+If not price then, the benefit of buying bikes online from my store list from over an LBS is usually better selection, stock, delivery, product support, and more time-effective shopping.
+This is especially the case when considering the groupset components you want on the bike.

-Canyon, whose bikes are also on my list, is a major exception to the distribution strategy used by most known-brands.
-Canyon only sells their bikes from their own online store and delivers them directly to the buyer.
+Canyon, whose bikes are also on my list, is a major exception to the distribution strategy used by the best-known brands.
+Canyon only sells its bikes from its own online store and delivers them directly to the buyer.
 According to many reviews, it can and does sell bikes with the same quality and performance levels but at a lower price than those of the known brands that sell through their own or other online stores or at brick-and-mortar shops.

-A graphic from the Canyon site shows why eliminating the markups taken by distributors and retailers allows them to sell their bikes at lower prices than stores and shops that use traditional distribution channels.
+A Canyon-provided graphic shows why eliminating the markups taken by distributors and retailers allows them to sell their bikes at lower prices than stores and shops that use traditional distribution channels.

-There are many, many other, mostly small and lesser-known bike brands that use distributors and/or sell direct-to-consumer.
-I’m sure there are some great bikes made by these companies.
+There are many, many other, mostly smaller and lesser-known bike brands (e.g. 3T, Argon18, Factor, Lapierre, Parlee, Strorck) that sell to retail and online shops through distributors or direct-to-consumer.
+There are some great bikes made by these companies.
 I’ve ridden with people over the years who love theirs.
-I own one and love mine.
+I own one of these myself and ride most days.

-Canyon has separated itself from these smaller bike companies with successful product, marketing, sponsorship, and financing strategies that have resulted in their rapid expansion and significant market share.
-Other direct-to-consumer bike brands are mostly custom, niche or far smaller regional providers.
+Among those selling direct, Canyon has separated itself from these smaller bike companies with successful product, marketing, sponsorship, and financing strategies that have resulted in their rapid expansion and significant market share.
+Other direct-to-consumer bike brands are mostly custom, niche, or far smaller regional providers.

 The third category of places where to buy bikes online falls somewhere between those that go through distribution and are sold direct-to-consumer.
 These bikes are made for, branded by, and sold through online bike stores with no distributor between the bike maker and store.

-Bikes from this category are sold at a price point below that of the better-known, brand name bikes equipped with the same groupset and component specifications.
-While I expect there are some good bikes and values in this category of bikes, I have no way to compare them so haven’t added them to my list of suggestions.
+Bikes from this category are sold at a price point below that of the better-known, brand-name bikes equipped with the same groupset and component specifications.
+While I expect there are some good bikes and values in this category of bikes, I have no way to compare them so haven’t added them to my starter list of bikes to consider.

-So, for all the reasons I’ve outlined above, this is a list limited to enthusiast-level, road disc and gravel bikes from the better-known brands.
-It can provide a starting point for those of you who don’t have your own shortlist already or are open to considering other bikes.
+So, for all the reasons I’ve outlined above, this is a list limited to enthusiast-level, road and gravel disc brake bikes from the better-known and broadly distributed brands.
+It can provide a starting point for those of you who don’t have your own shortlist already or are open to considering other bikes that may be well aligned with your ideal stack and reach.
 I’ve developed the list for that purpose and to use it in evaluating how and where to buy bikes online, the primary purpose of this post.

 Find what you're looking for at In The Know Cycling's Know's Shop